Open-RIO/ToastAPI/README.md

 #![](doc/resources/logo_tiny_text.png)
-An expandable, Open Source and Cross-Platform Robot API for FRC built on WPILib
+An expandable, Open Source and Cross-Platform Robot API for FRC built on WPILib.

+### Now ready for the 2016 FIRST Robotics Competition!

 | Branch | Windows | Linux / Mac |